mongodb-partners/IoT-Greengrass-Predictive-Maintenance/2-edge/2-edge/cpp/consumer/README.md

 5. Once the component is created, open the component and deploy it to a Greengrass device using the Deploy option and create a new deployment by entering the Greengrass core device. select the target type as core device and copy the core device name.
-Select ```cpp.consumer.realm``` in the My Components list.
-Select ```cpp.consumer.realm``` in the Selected components.
+Select ```cpp.consumer.iot``` in the My Components list.
+Select ```cpp.consumer.iot``` in the Selected components.
 Keep all other options as default.

 ![Component Deployment](../../../../media/comp-deployment.png)
 6. Wait for a few minutes for the deployment to be completed.
 Now the producer can produce a message to the topic which will be consumed by this application deployed using the components.